UKMedia/SolaX-Automation-in-Home-Assistant/README.md

 > This repository is a **reference implementation**.
 > Your entity names and helper IDs will differ; adapt them using the included templates and ChatGPT prompts.

+Please refer to the Docs section for Installation instructions

 ---

 ## 📦 Reference Implementation Scope